dvidelabs/flatcc/README.md

 primary.
 Tables and vectors can now be sorted recursively on primary keys.
 BREAKING: previously the first listed, not the lowest id, would be the primary key.
 Also introduces fixed size scalar arrays in struct fields (struct and enum elements are not supported).
+Structs support fixed size array fields, including char arrays.

 Release 0.5.3 inlcudes various bug fixes (see changelog) and one breaking but likely low impact change: BREAKING: 0.5.3 changes behavour